 He mostly wanted to learn French to speak French.
 So we concentrated our studies on reading out-loud and doing conversations.
 He didn’t care much about spelling in French.
 “I want to speak French and understand people who speak it.
 I’m not interested in reading French” he used to say.

 At first he was slow.
 Right though, amazingly so, never forgetting a new word, but taking a bit of time to access it, to build his sentences.
 Hesitating about pronunciation, especially liaisons.

 After two month, his level just took off: everything sort of came together for him: French had become like a code, and he had broken it.
 It was logical.

-And then he absorbed a humongous quantity of vocabulary, expressions, verb conjugations.
+And then he absorbed a humongous quantity of vocabulary, expressions, verb conjugations (only the pronunciation, he didn’t care about the spelling).
 A super-human brain, really!